John Mann, Baron Mann

-John Mann, Baron Mann (born 10 January 1960) is a British independent politician who serves as an advisor to the Government on Antisemitism, sitting as a Member of the House of Lords.
-Prior to being granted a peerage, he was the Labour Party Member of Parliament (MP) for Bassetlaw from the 2001 general election until 28 October 2019.
+John Mann, Baron Mann (born 10 January 1960) is a British Labour Party politician who is a Member of the House of Lords.
+Before being granted a peerage, he was the Labour Party Member of Parliament (MP) for Bassetlaw from the 2001 general election until 2019.

-Mann has served on the Treasury Select Committee.
-He had previously been the Parliamentary Private Secretary (PPS) to Tessa Jowell and Richard Caborn.
+Mann served on the Treasury Select Committee.
+He had been the Parliamentary Private Secretary (PPS) to Tessa Jowell and Richard Caborn.
 Mann is also a prominent campaigner against antisemitism.
-On 7 September 2019, he announced that he would not stand as an MP at the next general election and would instead take up full-time role his role as the UK Government's independent adviser on antisemitism in the United Kingdom, at the Ministry of Housing, Communities and Local Government, which he had been appointed to on 23 July 2019.
+In 2019, he stood down as an MP before the general election and took up a full-time role as the UK Government's independent adviser on antisemitism in the United Kingdom, at the Ministry of Housing, Communities and Local Government.

-On 9 September 2019, Mann was nominated to become a life peer and a member of the House of Lords by former Prime Minister Theresa May in her resignation honours list.
+Mann was nominated as a life peer in the House of Lords by Prime Minister Theresa May in her resignation honours list.
 He resigned his Commons seat on 28 October.
-He will not be affiliated to a political party in the House of Lords although he will maintain his membership of the Labour Party.
+He retook the Labour whip in May 2024.